 Jack replies, “Yes, I know a bit of the language from studying medicine.
 This is interesting, there was an anthropology professor at the university where I was studying.
 He had

 a theory that all the different races on earth were from different planets in the Universe.
 You know, he just might be right.”

 Collins says, “You’ll have to tell me about that some time.”

 Jack looks at the comb and says, “Interesting, looks Greek.”
-He turns to Hogan and orders, “Run these symbols through the computer with a Latin database and see what you come up with.”
+He turns to Hogan and orders, “Run these symbols through the computer with Latin and Greek databases and see what you come up with.”